-FOR PARENTS
+FOR FAMILIES

-This parent-to-parent guide contains ideas and information that will be helpful when dealing with this difficult time in your family.
+The Erika's Lighthouse Family Engagement pillar contains ideas and information that will be helpful when dealing with this difficult time in your family. https://erikaslighthouse.org/ familyengagement/

-https://www.erikaslighthouse.org/the-parent-handbook-on-childhood-and-teen-depression-1/

 ADAPTATION/MODIFICATIONS

 You are encouraged to make this curriculum culturally responsive to your students.
 Feel free to adapt based on classroom size, student maturity, culture, values, and beliefs.